Follow my blog with Bloglovin

-Wellington is the perfect city to spend a few days and get your fill of amazing coffee, local brews, live music, great food and vibrant culture all while on a budget.
-The country’s capital is easy to get around and there is so much to see and do!
+Wellington is the perfect city to spend a few days and get your fill of amazing coffee, local brews, live music, great food and vibrant culture all while visiting on a budget.
+The country’s capital is easy to get around and there are so many things to do in Wellington!

 While I was doing a Working Holiday in New Zealand and living in Auckland I caught eye of a great flight deal to Wellington and decided to spend a solo weekend exploring the city.